 GP Referrals

-We accept referrals from General Practitioners (GP) and other health professionals ONLY.
-Referrals should be made using the e-Referral Service.
+We accept referrals from General Practitioners (GP) and other health professionals.
+Referrals should be made using the national e-Referral Service.
 We recommend General Practitioners to use the Advice and Guidance electronic system before referral, this is monitored daily by our consultants.
 Advice and Guidance and e-Referrals should be directed to the specific sites, Broadgreen or Aintree.

 Tertiary referrals

 We aim to see patients with early arthritis referrals within three weeks from referral.
 Urgent referrals will be seen within six weeks, sooner for those deemed more serious.
+Current waiting times for a routine appointment are six to eight months.
 If your condition worsens whilst waiting for an appointment, please contact your GP who can discuss your care with our team.

 Our service hosts a Behçets’s Syndrome Centre of Excellence, one of only three centres in the country to offer a clinic of this kind.